T3chnocr4t/T3chnocr4t.github.io/CTF/Tryhackme/Searchlight.md

 We are introduced to our first tool, Google!
 If you see anything in the image that can be extracted into a keyword, phrase, a company name, telephone number, or any other question you may have as a result of scanning the image up and down: GOOGLE IT!

-Let's start by downloading the given image.
+Let's start by downloading the given Task.

 ![task3](https://github.com/T3chnocr4t/T3chnocr4t/assets/115868619/71e4bda2-868a-4c6a-a0b0-b58a3a95d9ec)